AndrianBdn/nginx-auto-acme/README.md

 # nginx-auto-acme

-nginx docker container that automatically has good TLS configuration and letsencrypt client.
+nginx docker container that automatically has good* TLS configuration and Let's Encrypt client.

+* good means: rated A by [Qualys SSL Server Test](https://www.ssllabs.com/ssltest/) as of July 2023; see [their rating guide](https://github.com/ssllabs/research/wiki/SSL-Server-Rating-Guide)

+With nginx-auto-acme you are getting:
-The whole promise is similar to the Caddy server — you are getting HTTP/2 web server with automatic HTTPS by letsencrypt; but you're getting full power of real nginx.
+- HTTP/2 web server with automatic HTTPS by [Let's Encrypt](https://letsencrypt.org/)
+- good defaults
+- the full power of nginx

 ## Usage

-Write **bodies of nginx server blocks** to config.body directory.
-File names should be domains names + '.conf'.

-If you need to define upstream or something else outside of server blocks, put it to file \_nginx-http.conf in config.body directory.

-'persist' directory is used to store letsencrypt key, certs (no need to change anything there)

-Run container using docker-compose:
+You put docker-compose.yml file to some directory on the server:

 ```yaml
 version: '2'